particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 ### ESD Precautions
 The Tracker SoM contains highly sensitive electronic circuitry and is an Electrostatic Sensitive Device (ESD).
 Handling an module without proper ESD protection may destroy or damage it permanently.
 Proper ESD handling and packaging procedures must be applied throughout the processing, handling and operation of any application that incorporates the module.
 ESD precautions should be implemented on the application board where the B series is mounted.
 Failure to observe these precautions can result in severe damage to the module!

+### Battery Warning

+**CAUTION**

+RISK OF EXPLOSION IF BATTERY IS REPLACED BY AN INCORRECT TYPE.
+DISPOSE OF USED BATTERIES ACCORDING TO THE INSTRUCTIONS.

 ### Disposal

 ![WEEE](/assets/images/weee.png)